 Over the last decade, there has been an increasing need to apply the benefits of Agile Innovation, beyond the original usage of software development.
 Markets are faster, tougher and less predictable with a lot more competition.
 There are many more uncertainties and risk in new product development, and true innovation is much harder to come by.
 Speed and agility are key in these fast-paced, ever changing markets.
 What was needed was a faster and more flexible approach that can handle dynamic and innovative projects.

 Gets the product right.
-Agile Stage Gate requires the team to develop a physical product and get it in front of customers early on, often and cheaply.
+Agile stage and gate processes require the team to develop a physical product and get it in front of customers early on, often and cheaply.
 As Steve Jobs famously said, “People don’t know what they want until you show it to them”, especially in the case of more innovative products.

 Accelerates Development.
 Using time boxed-sprints and time-boxed tasks you can speed up the development project and increase a sense of urgency.
 Teams move quickly though sprints and deliver results in weeks rather than months.